 (click on links for class details & schedules)

-Learn the base principles of Authoritative Style of Parenting.
+Learn the basic principles of the Authoritative Style of Parenting.

-Gain better understanding & confidence in applying the base principles of Authoritative Style of Parenting.
-Helpful to parents who have attended the Foundations class.
-Classes 7 - 12
+Gain better understanding & confidence in applying the principles of the Authoritative Style of Parenting.
+Prerequisite: Foundations of Parenting Class (Classes 7 - 12)

 Learn how to empower your teen and yourself.